Jo Stiles: Storylines

 To avoid further beatings, Jo lies that she is pregnant but Andy soon learns the truth and another fight ensues but Jo retaliates and shoves Andy onto an old farm tool, impaling him.
 Jo leaves Andy there but returns and finds Andy's brother Daz Eden (Luke Tittensor) calling an ambulance which takes Andy to hospital.
 When Jo tries to tell her side of the story, Andy spins the situation to make him look like the victim, and everyone believes him until Val Pollard (Charlie Hardwick) forces her sister, Diane Sugden (Elizabeth Estensen), Andy's stepmother to see the truth.
 Andy and Jo separate, with him moving into Woolpack.
 When Andy gets verbally abusive with Katie for rejecting his advances, Katie realises that Jo is telling the truth and tells her she will only be free of Andy if she leaves.
-Jo struggles to run the farm and look after Sarah but is helped by Debbie, neighbours Mick (John Haygarth) and Lee (Lewis Linford).
+Jo struggles to run the farm and look after Sarah but is helped by Debbie, neighbours Mick (John Haygarth) and Lee Naylor (Lewis Linford).
 Andy begins to help repair appliances until Lee discovers he has been breaking them in order to win back Jo's trust.

 Realising she has to get away, Jo enlists the help of Lee to sell the farm equipment to fund the escape.
 Mick catches Jo leaving and she panics, locking him in the barn to prevent him from telling Andy.
 He begs her not to take Sarah so Jo leaves her with Debbie before departing, texting Lee telling him of Mick's whereabouts and Andy telling him to come to the farm to see what she has done as Jo is never seen nor heard from again.
 Jo later submits a written statement about Andy's abusive behavior when Andy and Debbie battle for custody of Sarah which prompts Andy to withdraw his application.
 Jo's divorce from Andy is finalised in 2009 off-screen.

+Reception

+James Leyfield from The Irish Mirror called Jo a "raven-haired stunner".